eliewa/team-1/README.md

 ## Sebastian

-Responsibilties: Responsive Navbars for each page
+Responsibilties: Responsive Navbars for each page, sticky footers with doormat nav, organizing code

 ### Eli